Registered Agent: What Is It & How To Get One

-A registered agent (RA) is a business’s official contact to receive important documents—a summons, subpoena, or registration renewal.
+A business’ registered agent (RA) is the official contact for receiving important documents—a summons, subpoena, or registration renewal.
 While every state requires a business to have a registered agent, regulations may differ.
-Several states allow the business to be its own RA, and others don’t.
-If you’d like to hire a company to serve as your registered agent, it will cost around $100 to $300 per year.
+Several states allow the business to be its own RA, but others don’t.
+If you’d like to hire a company to serve as your registered agent, it will cost around $100 to $250 per year.

 What Does a Registered Agent Do?

-A registered agent has a couple of primary responsibilities.
-One responsibility is to serve as the official contact to receive legal documents.
-If your business gets sued, the lawsuit won’t begin until the summons is officially delivered in-person.
+Registered agent responsibilities include serving as the official contact to receive legal documents.
+If your business gets sued, the lawsuit won’t begin until the summons is officially delivered in person.
 Because of the in-person requirement, the state requires all businesses to have a contact available Monday through Friday from 9 a.m. to 5 p.m.

-The other responsibility for the registered agent is to be your contact for state correspondence such as business registration renewal.
+Another responsibility of the registered agent is to be your contact for state correspondence, such as business registration renewal.
 All states require LLCs and corporations to renew and pay a fee every year to be registered in that state.
 The state will reach out to you when it’s time to renew.

 Suppose your mail gets misplaced and you don’t re-register until after your renewal date.
 In that case, you will owe a fine or, if you wait too long, lose your legal entity status with the state.